-Summer Intensive Studies provide a unique opportunity to complete a 10-week course in just three weeks or a three-quarter long series in just nine weeks.
+Summer Intensive Studies (SIS) provide a unique opportunity to complete a 10-week course in just three weeks or a three-quarter long series in just nine weeks.
+SIS courses will be offered the following dates in Summer 2020.

 Please read the course description before enrolling in any Intensive Studies course to ensure that you have fulfilled the requisite(s).